CamilaDuitama/decOM/README.md

 ```

-**NOTE:** Building a k-mer matrix with any other parameters of kmtricks and using it as input for `decOM-LOO` has not been tested.
+**⚠️NOTE:** Building a k-mer matrix with any other parameters of kmtricks and using it as input for `decOM-LOO` has not been tested.

 You additionally need a `-m` file which is a .csv file of two columns: *Env* and *SampleID*.
 This is a `x` by 2 table, where `x` is the number of sources in your input k-mer matrix (number of columns in the kmtricks.fof used to run kmtricks). `SampleID` refers to the unique identifier of each source sample, and `Env` is the corresponding label for the source environment from where each sample was taken.